 Due to the decentralised nature of TWNAF as a movement, we don’t receive details for most of the trainings that happen around the world on a regular basis.

 The best way to find a training is to visit our events page.
 If we don’t have anything listed near you, you can contact your country coordinator by clicking your country flag on this map, or by checking on your country page in the menu above.

 If there aren’t any trainings happening near you, encourage your country coordinator to set one up!

 If you can’t get hold of your country coordinator there, please email .

 We have different types of trainings; some are condensed over a weekend, while others are help one night a week over a period of months.
 We strongly recommend that you attend the whole training either way, but this is especially true of the condensed trainings.
 Each day builds on the previous day’s content, so if you miss sessions, not only will you miss out on potentially life-changing content, but you will also skip valuable information that provides context as the training progresses.

 Absolutely!
+We have heard incredible testimonies from families attending a training together.
 However, there are a few things you should take into account:

 Not at all!
 We clearly believe (and state in trainings) that fathers and mothers are equal co-conspirators in bringing heaven home, but with distinct roles and responsibilities.

 Spanking is a very contentious issue, and rightly so.